-LEEP (Loop Electrosurgical Excision Procedure) is a treatment for precancerous or cancerous cervical cells (high grade cervical dysplasia), which is most often caused by human papillomavirus (HPV).
+LEEP (Loop Electrosurgical Excision Procedure) is a treatment for precancerous or cancerous cervical cells (high-grade cervical dysplasia), which is most often caused by human papillomavirus (HPV).

 There are other methods of removing the affected cervical tissue, including large loop excision of the transformation zone (LLETZ).

-Pregnant women are not permitted to undergo LEEP.
+Anyone who is pregnant is not permitted to undergo LEEP.
 LEEP has the benefit of cauterising (sealing with heat) any open blood vessels, so reducing unnecessary bleeding.

 Reasons why a LEEP excision may be performed:

-- A colposcopy (viewing of the cervix) that was unable to provide full visualisation of the extent of the lesions
+- A colposcopy (viewing of the cervix) was unable to provide full visualisation of the extent of the lesions

 - Serious or extensive lesions